Bengt Gustaf Olsson

-Bengt Gustaf Olsson, born May 6, 1924 in the parish of Steneby in Dalsland, Sweden, and died April 4, 2015 in Stockholm, Sweden, was a Swedish inventor and entrepreneur.
+Bengt Gustaf Olsson (May 6, 1924, in the parish of Steneby in Dalsland, Sweden – April 4, 2015, in Stockholm, Sweden) was a Swedish inventor and entrepreneur.
 He was active both in Sweden as well as in the United States as an electrical engineer within the field of analog electronics.
 He also founded the Swedish electronics company Xelex AB that provided electronic equipment for professional use as well as HiFi equipment for personal use.

 Biography

 Bengt G. Olsson was born and raised outside the small village of Dals Långed in the landscape of Dalsland that constitutes a rural part of western Sweden.
 His parents were Martin Olsson, descendant from Blekinge and a teacher of an elementary school, and his wife Ester, born Löfgren and descendant from Småland.
 He studied electrical engineering and electronics at the Chalmers University of Technology in Gothenburg and took his Master of Science degree in 1949.
 During the 1950s he divided his time mainly between the two large Swedish companies ASEA (now part of ABB) and LM Ericsson, before moving to New York, USA in 1959.
 In New York he worked in various engineering positions within microwave technology, power supply and space electronics.
 He also had his own consultancy business under the profound name "Inventor, Inc.".